garethr/snykout/README.md

     help [command]  Help about any command.

   Flags:
     -h, --help         Help for this command.
         --json         Output results as JSON
         --markdown     Output results as Markdown
+    -o, --output FILE  Output results as JSON
-        --pretty    Make JSON results more human readable --wide      Output additional information in the table --yaml      Output results as YAM
+        --pretty       Make JSON results more human readable --wide         Output additional information in the table --yaml         Output results as YAML
 ```